Reyazgitwork/excel-data-analysis/README.md

 ### 🔎 Key Tasks
 - Merged data using VLOOKUP
-- Implemented INDEX + MATCH as flexible lookup alternative
+- Implemented INDEX + MATCH as a flexible lookup alternative
 - Categorized salary levels using IF
 - Counted high earners using COUNTIF